Alwiya al-Furqan: Israeli cooperation

 In June 2013, Abu Jaafar, spokesman of Al-Furqan Brigades and the Quneitra Liberation Gathering, said on Al Jazeera TV that if Israeli forces enter Syria, they will stand away from any clashes with Israeli forces, do nothing, and leave the confrontation to Assad's forces.

 In February 2014, a Syrian activist told France 24 that Israel coordinates the transfer of wounded Syrian fighters and civilians to Israeli hospitals "with the armed opposition which is affiliated with the Al-Furqan Brigades and two civil society coordinators from the areas of Beer Ajam and Jubata al-Khashab, where the only crossings into Israeli territory are located".

 In April 2017, Lebanese newspaper Al-Akhbar described Al-Furqan Brigades as "another arm of the Israeli Military Intelligence Division (Aman)".
 According to the information provided, the brigade is led by Mohammed al-Khatib from the town of Kanaker, nicknamed "Clinton", it's numbered about 1,200 fighters, including the militants of Jubata al-Khashab, Naba' al-Sakhr, and the villages of Daraa and Quneitra, who receive salaries ranging from $100 to 65,000 Syrian pounds, and other kinds of aid.

 In September 2018, a Syrian opposition fighter told Tablet Magazine that the various fighting units of the opposition forces designated a representative from Al-Furqan Brigades, named Abu-Diaa, and that he coordinated the transfer of wounded men from Syria to Israeli hospitals.
 The fighter added that ahead of battles with the regime, his group would send Israel detailed requests for ammunition through the Syrian coordinators and that Israel would habitually reply with offers of money for rebels to purchase arms in the free market, where very little ammunition existed, and complained that Israel did nothing but hedged its bets in case the opposition somehow prevailed over Assad.

 According to a 2018 investigation by Foreign Policy, Israel supported at least 12 rebel groups by providing them with humanitarian aid, medical treatments, logistical support and military transfers which included assault rifles, machine guns, mortar launchers and transport vehicles.
 Israel also transferred cash in the form of salaries of $75 per fighter, alongside additional funds for procuring weapons locally.

-This group was also known to receive Israeli support alongside several other Syrian opposition factions such as Fursan al-Joulan, Firqat Ahrar Nawa, Saif al-Sham Brigade, Jaydour Horan Brigade, Al-Ezz bin Abdul Salam Brigade, Omar Bin Al-Khattab Brigade, Al-Haramein Battalion, Jaysh al-Ababil, Syrian Revolutionaries Front, Jabhat Ansar al-Islam, Ahrar Gathering and others.